 So, with all this in mind, here are our Top 3 suggestions once again:

-The Exterminators Choice Vehicle Protection Squirrel Repellent Spray is an all-natural product that includes vinegar, peppermint oil, white pepper, and several essential oil concentrates.
+- The Rodent Defense Spray is an all-natural product that includes vinegar, peppermint oil, white pepper, and several essential oil concentrates.
 This makes it completely safe for people and pets, but also a strong repellent for most rodents such as squirrels, rabbits, mice, rats, and others.
 It also comes with 100% money back guarantee from Exterminators Choice if you are not satisfied with its effectiveness.

-The Havahart Deer Off Ready To Use Repellent is an EPA-approved product that can be used on virtually everything in your garden.
+- The Havahart Deer Off is an EPA-approved product that can be used on virtually everything in your garden.
 It is made out of natural ingredients such as putrescent eggs solids, garlic, capsaicin, hot peppers, and more.
 It’s safe for the plants you can use it on and leaves no noticeable residue or film on them.
 At the same time, however, it is highly effective at repelling deer, as well as most rodents such as squirrels, chipmunks, rabbits, and others.